Peace of Mind in experience

 Each of us as believers have to work on the way we think on a day to day basis, actively eliminating thought patterns that are not conducive to thinking on Him as we live out our lives.

 Isaiah 26:3 also tells us what will be the result, of a person who has their mind “stayed on Him,” – they will trust in God, AND because they trust in God, they will stay their minds on Him.
 It works both ways: mind on Him, develops trust, greater trust, keeps the mind on Him.
 The word trust comes from the original word meaning to lean on someone.
-It is, as Alexander Mc Claren says, to “lay the weight of yourself on the loving strength of the Lord.”
+It is, as Alexander Mc Claren (a Scottish Baptist Minister in the 1800) says, to “lay the weight of yourself on the loving strength of the Lord.”
 Which echo’s 1 Peter 5:7 to “cast our anxieties on Him, because He cares for you.”
-(Which by the way, speaks of humility just before.)

 The very next verse, Isaiah 26:4, makes a final promise: